randall-coding/coachella-gpt/blog/write-up.md

 ![console_output](https://github.com/randall-coding/coachella-gpt/assets/39175191/94e15e10-f3f4-4fe8-987c-a32b8cd8e4fe)

 ## Mission 8: Adding more venues
-Now that we've done this for coachella we can repeat the process for other venues:
+Now that we've done this for Coachella we can repeat the process for other venues:

 - Lollapalooza
 - Jazz Fest